University of British Columbia Vancouver: Campus academic facilities

-Student Union Building (SUB)
+AMS Student Nest

-The SUB is home to most of the student clubs at UBC, as well as UBC Food Services (which include fast food services such as A&W and Starbucks), a Travel Cuts location, a salon, both a bar and a pub, a movie theatre, and other student services.
+The Nest is home to most of the student clubs at UBC, as well as UBC Food Services, two convenience stores, an RBC Bank, a salon, both a bar and a pub, a movie theatre, and other student services.
 It is owned and operated by the Alma Mater Society of the University of British Columbia.

+Peter A. Allard School of Law

+The Peter A. Allard School of Law is UBC's faculty of law.
+Founded in 1945, it was renamed after an alumnus in 2015 after a $30-million donation.
+The Allard School of Law offers a wide range of courses, especially in Indigenous law, environmental law, and business law.

 Museums and galleries

 There are also several museums and performing arts theatres on campus, including the Morris and Helen Belkin Art Gallery, the Museum of Anthropology at UBC, the Beaty Biodiversity Museum, the Frederic Wood Theatre, and the Chan Centre.

 Sports and recreation

 There are many sports facilities located on the UBC campus.
 UBC's sports teams are called the UBC Thunderbirds and they play at various locations on campus, including War Memorial Gym, Thunderbird Stadium, UBC Aquatic Centre and Thunderbird Winter Sports Centre.
 The Student Recreation Centre (REC) is home to intramural sports for students.